tydaeus/notes/windows/add_to_context_menu.md

 *Note*: unlike listed in guide, it appears that backslashes do not need to be doubled.
 However, the command path and the %1 parameter should probably be quoted if there's any chance of spaces being present.

+*Note*: if multiple files are selected when the context menu option is selected, the command will be invoked once for each selected file, with that file as `%1`.

+### SystemFileAssociations
+Some registry file types don't appear to allow new context items to be added to them.
+It appears that these files need to have the `shell/{menuCommand}/command` structure added to their extension as it is listed within `HKEY_CLASSES_ROOT\SystemFileAssociations\`.

 ### Shift Key - Extended
 To have a shortcut appear only on shift+right-click, define a string under value `Extended` within the created key.